SalomePlatform/shaper/doc/gui/Introduction.rst

 Viewer
 ------

-The application supports one OCC 3D viewer and is able to show only one 3D space.
+The application supports one instance of OCC 3D viewer and is able to show only one 3D space.

 This 3D space can be represented in several view windows.
 New view window can be created using **Clone view** button in viewer toolbar.

-Each of view windows represents its own point of view on the 3D scene.
+Each view windows shows its own point of view on the 3D scene.

-This point of view can be modified by user with help of viewer commands like **Panning**, **Zooming**, **Scaling** and so on.
+This point of view can be modified using viewer commands: **Panning**, **Zooming**, **Scaling**, etc.

 .. image:: images/2_viewers.png